vaibhav18matere/books/README.md

 ### 27th JAN => THE THREE AREAS OF TRAINING

 - (a) desires & aversions (2) impulses to act & not to act (3) freedom from deception & composure

+### 28th JAN => WATCHING THE WISE

+- Who that person will be for you is up to you?
+- Pick someone, watch what they do (and what they don’t do), and do your best to do the same.

+### ### 29th JAN => KEEP IT SIMPLE

+- At every moment keep a sturdy mind on the task at hand.

+- Doing it with strict and simple dignity, affection, freedom, and justice—giving yourself a break from all other considerations.

+- You can do this if you approach each task as if it is your last, giving up every distraction, emotional subversion of reason, and all drama, vanity, and complaint over your fair share.

+- You can see how mastery over a few things makes it possible to live an abundant and devout life—for, if you keep watch over these things, the gods won’t ask for more.

 <!-- ### 21th FEB => WISH NOT, WANT NOT

 - When it comes to your goals and the things you strive for, ask yourself: